 Clarity Over Capacity

 So it’s likely CPOs will have to make some important decisions in the next 12 months, and we’ve started a major research effort in response.
-To be clear, we are not advising CPOs to stop focusing on portfolio maturity but to ensure that the investments they do make all complement the aim of improving portfolio maturity.
+Again, and to be clear, we are not advising CPOs to stop focusing on portfolio maturity but to ensure that the investments they do make all complement the aim of improving portfolio maturity.

 Our initial work has looked at CPOs’ efforts to increase the capacity of their teams and to make transactional activities more efficient.
 This is not a bad goal but we see more successful procurement teams prioritizing “clarity” over “capacity”: by developing a clear and precise link between Procurement’s corporate goals and its investments in functional maturity, they put themselves in a good position to take on multi-year projects that have a material effect on the entire firm’s revenue or cost base.